chanyadeshani/Group8/README.md

 What makes our project stand out?

-    It is important to note that we built several machine models and we picked the machine model with best prediction rate of 94% to arrive at our conclusion.
-We used the same classifier models on different independent variables and compared their accuracies, to understand what variables influenced the survival rate of passengers on the Titanic.
+    It is important to note the use of python libraries and functions to analyse the dataset.
+Several machine models were employed and the machine model with best prediction rate was about 70% to arrive at a good conclusion of prediction.
+The same classifier models were used with different independent variables and accuracies were compared to better understand what variables influenced the survival rate of passengers on the Titanic.